 Cleaning photography studios, props and outfits has always been important.
 However, with COVID-19, it’s vital that we take extra precautions.
 Kelly Brown has created a cleaning checklist for her photography studio, which she shares with you here.

-Now that we’re starting to welcome new and returning clients back into our studios as the COVID-19 restrictions start to ease in different parts of the world, there are certain things we can and should be doing to reduce our chances of being infected or spreading COVID-19 and other viruses.
+Now that we’re starting to welcome new and returning clients back into our studios as the COVID-19 restrictions start to ease here in Brisbane and in other parts of the world, there are certain things we can and should be doing to reduce our chances of being infected or spreading COVID-19 and other viruses.

 But before I get into it, please know that all information provided here is based on the current restrictions and guidelines from my local government in Queensland, Australia.
 I’ve also taken advice from my local Health Authority, and Safe Work Australia, as of 3rd June, 2020.